ember-learn/guides-source/guides/release/contributing/index.md

 Creating an issue is a great way to start a discussion and gather opinions of other members of the Ember community.
 Once a decision has been made, you or someone else can volunteer to work on it, and create a pull request with their work.

 Apart from creating new issues and pull request, another way to contribute is comment on existing issues and pull requests.
-The more eyes we get on something, the lower the chance we'll overlook potential problems.
+The more reviewers we get for something, the lower the chance we'll overlook potential problems.

 # Where to get started